Morpheus3000/PIE-Net/README.md

 *_pred_shd.png: The predicted shading.

 ## Contact
-If you have any questions, please contact the P. Das.
+If you have any questions, please contact P. Das.

 ## Citation
 Please cite the paper if it is useful in your research: